 Don’t neglect your biggest ally in the summer season: your partner.
 A unified front is the best way to tackle any parenting challenge, and summer is no different.
 Just because the kids are around all the time doesn’t mean that you and your spouse shouldn’t have time to enjoy each other’s company as well.
 Set aside nights for dates, concerts, or even just a dinner in town.
 Use the resources you have available and get yourselves a babysitter from time to time.
 A great thing about summer is that the older kids are out of school too and probably looking to make a couple bucks with their free time!
 Call up the neighbors and see if their kids can watch yours while you have a relaxing night on the town.
 You deserve it.

-Should you need help finding boarding high schools or reform schools or assisted living homes or therapeutic schools, please let us know.
+Should you need help finding Christian boarding schools, therapeutic residential schools, troubled teen ranch, therapeutic schools for teens, boarding schools, or boarding schools for troubled youth, please let us know.
 Therapeutic programs and schools like this will provide treatment for troubled teens.
 Boarding Schools (Emotional Growth Schools and Therapeutic Boarding Schools) provide supervision and counseling for at-risk teenage boys and girls.
 Rehabs for teens provide addiction counseling and drug abuse recovery.
 Residential Treatment Centers offer clinical treatment with both academic and behavioral support, plus medication management and medical monitoring.
 They treat adolescents with serious psychological and behavioral issues, are highly structured, and they offer recreational and adventure activities.

 Summer Parenting | Rescue Youth Resources for Families